regl-project/regl-camera/README.md

   + `up` the up vector for the camera
   + `mouse` set to `false` to turn off mouse events
   + `damping` multiplier for inertial damping (default 0.9).
 Set to 0 to disable inertia.
+  + `preventDefault` boolean flag to prevent mouse wheel from scrolling the whole window.
+Default is false.

 ### Command usage